makersacademy/chitter-challenge/README.md

 Further Development
 -------------------

-* Add a timeline view which retrieves all posts from the database, and then iterates through them to display the newest messages at the top of the page
+* Add a facility to edit and delete posts.
+* Allow users to change their password, and to delete accounts.